dgaydukov/cert-aws/sa/files/sa.md

 * session manager - browser cli that allow to interact with ec2 without ssh/bastion/opening inbound ports.
 It improves security, cause it doesn't require you to open inbound ssh port (22) to talk with ec2.
 You also don't need to operate bastion host.
 For this to work you should assign a role to ec2 with policy `AmazonEC2RoleforSSM`.
 Internally ssh manager just ssh you as `ssm-user` with root privilege.
+SM is mostly free (running commands or patch manager), yet some are paid services: on-premise instance management, advanced parameter store, system manager automation
+If you want to schedule, there are 2 options:
+* state manager - run scripts on linux/windows, patch instances with software/security updates
+* maintenance window - you define window for disruptive actions like patching, updating drivers.
+You can use it also for s3/sqs/kms

 ###### Config
 Managed service that provides aws resources inventory, config history, change notification.
 When you turn it on, it creates config item for each resource.